 Darbar Motion Poster: Mahesh Babu Wins Hearts By Supporting Rajinikanth’s Movie

 Tollywood hero Mahesh Babu, on Thursday (November 7), unveiled the Telugu motion poster of Rajinikanth's eagerly awaited Kollywood biggie Darbar, and this created a great deal of buzz amongst fans.
 The AR Murugadoss-directed movie is slated to arrive in theatres around the same time as Prince's Sarileru Neekevvaru and this has ruffled a few feathers.
-While Rajinikanth's recent films have not done too well in the Telugu states, many feel that Darbar still might a surprise this Sankranti.
+While Rajinikanth's recent films have not done too well in the Telugu states, many feel that Darbar still might spring a surprise this Sankranti.
 As such, movie buffs are quite impressed with Mahesh Babu for supporting his 'rival' and setting a good example.

 Here are some of the tweets sent out by fans.